SoftwareHeritage/docker/README.rst

   http://localhost:<publicport> (`<publicport>` being the port chosen by docker for the service ``nginx-mirror``).

-- `compose.replica.yml`: deploy a partial SWH stack using a postgresal storage filled using the `pglogical`_ replication mechanism.
-You can browse the mirror using the URL http://localhost:<publicport> (`<publicport>` being the port chosen by docker for the service ``nginx-replica``).

 - `compose.scrubber.yml`: deploy swh-scrubber_ services (scrubbing the
   Postgresql storage only for now, so incompatible with the `compose.cassandra.yml` override).